astropy/astropy/docs/nddata/index.rst

-Provided that the WCS, units, and shape match, two `~astropy.nddata.nddata.NDData` can be added or subtracted from each other, with proper error propagation, creating a new `~astropy.nddata.nddata.NDData` object::
+Provided that the WCS, units, and shape match, two `~astropy.nddata.nddata.NDData` can be added or subtracted from each other, with error propagation, creating a new `~astropy.nddata.nddata.NDData` object::

     ndd3 = ndd1.add(ndd2)
     ndd4 = ndd1.subtract(ndd2)

+.. warn:: error propagation is still experimental, and does not take into
+          account correlated errors.

 Convolution
 -----------